 where $\rho_m$ is the jam density (maximum density) and $v_f$ is the free-flow speed.
-Substituting the relationship \ref{Greenshields} into \ref{LWR} transforms the LWR model into the LWR-Greenshield model
+Substituting the relationship \eqref{Greenshields} into \eqref{LWR} transforms the LWR model into the LWR-Greenshield model

-We will just call it as the LWR model.
-The equation \eqref{LWR0} is a hyperbolic PDE and a second order diffusive term can be added as following, to make the PDE become parabolic and secure a strong solution.
+We will just call it the LWR model.
+The equation \eqref{LWR0} is a hyperbolic PDE and a second order diffusive term can be added as following, to make the PDE become parabolic and secure a strong solution:

-We will call the equation \eqref{LWR1} as LWR-$\epsilon$ model.
-The second order diffusion term ensures the solution of PDE is continuous and differentiable, avoiding the breakdown and discontinuity in the solution.
+We will call the equation \eqref{LWR1} the LWR-$\epsilon$ model.
+The second-order diffusion term ensures that the solution of PDE is continuous and differentiable, avoiding breakdown and discontinuity in the solution.
 Following the same structural idea from \eqref{LWR0} to \eqref{LWR1} we add a regularization term to \eqref{LWR0} instead of the diffusion term in \eqref{LWR1}: